fyhtea/EmbeddedNN/README.md

 #**EmbeddedNN**
-A collection of works aiming at deploying NN in embedded systems
+A collection of works aiming at deploying NN in embedded systems,inspired by
 ##**Mobile Framework**
 ### **Android Framework using renderscript with mali GPU**
 - Fast and Energy-Efficient CNN Inference on IoT Devices(ucdavis)